israelvarela/Company-Employee-Directory/README.md

 ## Usage
 The user is able to:

-  * Sort the table by at least one category
+  * Sort the table by name category

-  * Filter the users by at least one property.
+  * Filter the users by name.

 ## License